dayanapalanivel2000-source/Student-Grade-Management-System/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Objectives of the Project:

-To store and manage student academic records
+To store and manage student academic records.
-To calculate total marks and average scores
+To calculate total marks and average scores.
-To automatically assign grades based on performance
+To automatically assign grades based on performance.
-To display student results in a structured format
+To display student results in a structured format.
-To handle invalid inputs using exception handling
+To handle invalid inputs using exception handling.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 Features:

-Add student details (Name & Marks)
+Add student details (Name & Marks).
-Prevent numeric names and negative marks
+Prevent numeric names and negative marks.
-Automatic grade calculation (A, B, C, D (Fail)) Display all student records
+Automatic grade calculation (A, B, C, D (Fail)).
+Display all student records.
-User-friendly menu-driven program
+User-friendly menu-driven program.
-Error handling for invalid inputs
+Error handling for invalid inputs.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 Output: